mcfrith/dnarrange/README.md

 This is a method to find rearrangements in "long" DNA reads relative to a genome sequence.
-It can characterize changes such as chromosome shattering, gene conversion, and processed pseudogene insertion.
+It can characterize changes such as chromosome shattering, gene conversion, virus insertion, and processed pseudogene insertion.
 For more details, please see: [A pipeline for complete characterization of complex germline rearrangements from long DNA reads][paper].

 You can install dnarrange (together with all other software that it uses) from [Bioconda][] or [Debian Med][].